The Centrality of Class Struggle

 Given our limited resources, such attention should be focused for now on strategic industries — those in which workers have the best opportunities to organize and the most leverage to make demands on employers.
 Where possible, we should work with union officials who share our perspectives, while recognizing that in many unions existing officials stand in the way of this vision.

 Winning socialism will require a protracted struggle against the ruling class in the United States.
 But the struggle for socialism is also international.
 The power of the world’s ruling classes is protected by the imperialist policies of our government, among others.
 As socialists in the U.S., we have a heightened responsibility to fight against all forms of military intervention.
+That means that socialists in office should rally workers against our government’s wars, not vote to fund the military or arms deals.

 We also stand in solidarity with socialist and popular movements around the world against capitalism and authoritarianism.
 For this reason we reject the false logic that “the enemy of my enemy is my friend” (what is sometimes called “campism”), a policy that in the name of anti-imperialism has led to the defense of brutal dictatorships.